 “Having a user-friendly, attractive website that was cost effective to implement and run was key”

 Having a user-friendly, attractive website that was cost effective to implement and run was key.
 We are an online company through and through, and we have to communicate our brand message on the website through engaging content and imagery, as well as ensure we deliver a high standard of functionality for our customers.
-Through the use of a reasonably-priced front end and subscription marketplace we feel we’ve been able to achieve this.
+By using a reasonably-priced front end and subscription marketplace we feel we’ve been able to achieve this.